Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Soldiers who are deployed or in a remote location can use the Army Morale, Welfare and Recreation Library Online.
 It offers a wide variety of electronic databases and downloadable content.
 Contact your installation library for questions about registration.
 If you’re not near an installation library, contact firstname.lastname@example.org.
 Other eligible Army MWR Library users can enjoy online access too.

 All Department of Defense service members and their families can also use the Morale, Welfare and Recreation Digital Library.
 It has a wide range of resources for children and adults.
 Look for free tutoring, finance and language classes.
 You’ll find career transition assistance, car care advice, legal forms and more.
 Here is a sample of programs:

 Learn more about the MWR Digital Library at Military OneSource.
 See what it can do for you and your family today.

 The Hart-Dole-Inouye Federal Center does not have a library.
 There is a Reading/Meditation Room that has a few books donated by the building patrons.
 The use of the books is on a first come, first serve trust system.
 You borrow the book, you return it to the shelf when you are finished with it.

-On 7 West Van Buren Street, just a few blocks from the HDI Federal Center, is the local public library.
+Willard Library is located at 7 West Van Buren Street, just a few blocks from the HDI Federal Center, which is the local public library.
 Willard Library serves users not only in Battle Creek, but many smaller communities in the area.
 Our library is one of the oldest libraries in Michigan, being established in 1840.
 Don't let the age fool you!
 It is also one of the most established libraries in Michigan!
-According to their website, "it circulates over 900,000 items a year and has a $5 million+ operating budget."
+According to their website, "it circulates more than 1 million items a year and has a $5 million plus operating budget."
 Willard Library provides many programs for all age groups, outreach services, online resources, an extensive genealogy & history section, many instructional programs, available computers, not to mention books/videos/DVDs/audio books to check out.
 We are proud of Willard Library.
 Be sure to check it out!